vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vro-ts.md

     If there are any custom forms or icons associated with a catalog-item they will also be imported.

 !!! note
-    If there are custom forms in the custom-forms directory that are associated with workflows, they will be imported to the {{ products.vra_9_short_name }} server as well.
+    If there are custom forms in the custom-forms directory that are associated with workflows, they will be imported to the {{ products.vro_short_name }} server as well.

 !!! note
     If there are custom forms in the custom-forms directory that are associated with workflows, the content-sources that are associated with them will be imported as well (they will be read from the content-sources directory).